-Determine your company goals and budget
+Determine your company goals and budget Knowing how benefits fit into your overall company goals and budget will help you when evaluating and making changes to your benefits offerings.

-Knowing how benefits fit into your overall company goals and budget will help you when evaluating and making changes to your benefits offerings.
+For example, if attracting and retaining top talent is a company goal, improving your medical plans and expanding your benefits offerings may be a top priority before open enrollment.

-For example, if attracting and retaining top talent is a company goal, improving your benefits offerings may be a top priority before open enrollment.
+Alternatively, if your budget requires you to reduce employer-related healthcare costs, then you may need to consider adding alternative health plan models, such as a high-deductible health plan (HDHP).

-Alternatively, if your budget requires you to reduce employer-related healthcare costs, then you may need to consider adding alternative health plan models, such as a highdeductible health plan (HDHP).
+Assess your employees' needs and wants

-Assess your employees' needs and wants You may be offering a variety of plan options to your employees, but often those plans don't match what employees are seeking.
+You may be offering medical plans you think your employees want, but often those plans don't match what employees are seeking.
 In the 2022 MetLife U.S. Employee Benefits Trends Study, small-business employees were asked which core benefits they would rate as "must have."
 Out of 11 core benefits, they rated more than five as "must have," yet the average small business only offers three of those core benefits.